Massachusetts Reserve Study Requirements (2026)

 - avoiding reliance on a flat "10% of budget" rule unless it has been confirmed by a study; and

-- targeting funding levels that keep the community out of crisis - i.e., reserves are sufficient to handle predictable major projects without constant large special assessments.
-(FSR)
+- targeting funding levels that keep the community out of crisis, meaning reserves are sufficient to handle predictable major projects without constant large special assessments.

-The popular “10-20% of budget” guideline is only a starting point.
-A small two-building garden-style condo with minimal amenities might need less; a large high-rise with elevators, a garage, and complex mechanical systems might need much more.
-Adequacy depends on components, age, and risk tolerance - exactly the factors a reserve study is designed to quantify.
+The popular "10 to 20 percent of budget" guideline is only a starting point.
+A small two-building garden-style condo in Brockton with minimal amenities might need less; a large high-rise in downtown Boston with elevators, a parking garage, and complex mechanical systems might need much more.
+Adequacy depends on components, age, climate exposure, and risk tolerance, exactly the factors a reserve study is designed to quantify.
+Understanding what fully funded reserves mean can help boards set meaningful targets beyond simple percentage rules.

 Are reserve studies necessary if they are not required?